Hi Mama! Ready to talk all about how to track ovulation and hear my best TTC tips? I’m so glad you’re here!

 What kind of cervical mucus indicates ovulation?

-So just to reiterate: you’re looking for egg white cervical mucus to indicate ovulation!
+So just to reiterate – you’re looking for egg white cervical mucus to indicate ovulation!
 This cervical mucus is clear, super slippery, stretchy, and gooey.
-This consistency actually helps move sperm towards the egg which is pretty cool.
+This consistency actually helps move sperm towards the egg!

-I actually felt like once I read about this and started checking, I could immediately see what was going on with my body which was awesome!
+I actually felt like once I read about this and started checking, I could immediately see what was going on with my body, which was pretty cool!

 3. Basal body temperature (BBT)